 The fog began to lift ever so slightly on the return leg.
 By the time I reached Lower Pierce Point Ranch, it was clear enough to see a large herd at the old stock pond, though the ridge was still misty.
 This is where I had my best opportunities to capture images of the antlered bulls.
 I could hardly contain my excitement, but made sure to stay quite far away!

 I could’ve ended the hike totally happy after that.
 But about a half mile from the trailhead, I noticed a pair of hikers who had stopped and were looking at something.
 It turned out to be a coyote patiently waiting for people to pass on the trail so it could cross.

 At the end of the hike, I took some time to wander around the old buildings at historic Pierce Point Ranch.
 It was cool to learn about how people lived and worked here in the mid-to-late 1800s.
 It’s known as a prime example of a west Marin dairy ranch, and was essentially a micro-community complete with a schoolhouse and blacksmith.

 While I knew going in that the chance of seeing elk on the Tomales Point trail was high, I’m a landscape photographer first.
 I had no real expectations for the wildlife, and even less faith in my ability to capture pictures of it.
 I was pleasantly surprised to see so much diversity.
-The hike allowed me to feel the excitement that I’m sure wildlife photographers feel – though their photos are much more hard-won (I’m referring here to long hours spent waiting in the same spot for those really impressive shots).
+The hike allowed me to feel the excitement that I’m sure wildlife photographers feel – though their photos are much more hard-won (I’m referring here to long hours invested waiting for and studying the behavior and routines of their subjects).